 Dr Mohammad Akram Nadwi – a former research fellow at Oxford University – is most reputed for his ground-breaking research on the female scholars of Islam in the field of Hadith.
 This research spanned a period of 15 years and resulted in the 57-volume work detailing and analysing the biographies of over 9000 female scholars from the time of Prophet Muhammad until today.
 This work is hailed as a unique masterpiece in the history of Islam.

-Dr Nadwi started his Islamic education in Madrasah al-Islah, a madrasah that was started by the great Indian scholar and thinker, Moulana Hamiduddin Al-Farahi.
-After completing his initial studies there, he went on to join the prestigious seminary, Nadwatul ‘Ulama.
+After completing his initial studies, Dr Nadwi went on to join the prestigious seminary, Nadwatul ‘Ulama.
 He completed his BA ‘Alimiyyah Degree and MA in Hadith Studies with first class honours and top of his class.
 He was directly appointed to teach at the Institute by the then director, Shaykh Abul Hasan ‘Ali Nadwi.
 While teaching at Nadwatul ‘Ulama, Dr Nadwi pursued further studies at Lucknow University in the field of economics (BA) and he then completed a PhD programme in Arabic Literature.